 Where parents wish, children can attend part-time until they reach compulsory school age.
-Any parents wishing to take up a part-time place or deferred entry should contact us to discuss their child's requirements.
+Any parents wishing to take up a part-time place or deferred entry should contact the individual school(s) to discuss their child's requirements.

 Summer born children (1st April - 31st August) - Entry to Reception